Finite Groebner bases in infinite dimensional polynomial rings and applications: Monoidal Gr obner Bases

 (6): Finally, suppose that ${\rm in}_\prec(pq) \preceq q$ for some $q \in Q$ and $p \in P$.
 This gives us an infinite decreasing sequence, Since $\preceq$ is a well-ordering, we must have ${\rm in}_\prec(p^{k+1} q) = {\rm in}_\prec(p^k q)$ for some $k \in \N$.
 Using (2) and (5) in conjunction, it follows that ${\rm in}_\prec(pq) = q$, thereby proving (6). \end{proof}

-In fact, properties (1) and (2) in Lemma \ref{lemma:Porderfacts} characterize when $P$-orders exist (the others follow from the first two).
+It turns out that properties (1) and (2) in Lemma \ref{lemma:Porderfacts} characterize when $P$-orders exist (the others follow from these).
 As the following proposition demonstrates, we may further reduce the number of axioms to one.
 This will be useful in proving that certain well-orderings on $Q$ are $P$-orders.

 \begin{prop}[Characterization of $P$-orders] Let $Q$ be a monoid and let $P$ be a monoid of $\K$-algebra endomorphisms of $\K[Q]$.
 Then a well-ordering $\preceq$ of $Q$ is a $P$-order if and only if for all $q \in Q$, $p \in P$, and $q_1,q_2 \in Q$, we have